CloudLabsAI-Azure/AIW-Hybrid-cloud-solutions/HOL-3-azure-arc-data-services/AzureArc-DirectMode.md

    kubectl -n azure-arc get deployments,pods
    ```

-   The output should be similar as shown below:
+   The output should be similar to as shown below:

    ![](media/deploy-pods.png "Lab Environment")